DevKevYT/devscript/README.md

 Commands can be combined with others with parantheses.
  >  println (1 + (4 / 2));

- Note that if you want to use $null as a returned value, the program will throw an error, because $null is not accepted as argument,<br>
+ Note that if you want to use $null as a returned value, the program will throw an error, because $null is not interpreted as argument,<br>
  so the interpreter thinks this command has not arguments: use [STRING] != use
  >  use (println "null?!")<br>Error at [println "null?!"]
 No such command use.